lone-baggie/View-Assist/README.md

 The dashboard examples supplied must be added to the original View-Assist dashboard, as they contain variables obtained from the default dashboard.
 To add one of the dashboard YAML files views to the existing view-assist dashboard:

 * Edit existing View Assist dashboard
 * Add a new view.
-Ensure the name of the view is the same as the YAML file you wish to use
+Ensure the name of the view is the same as the YAML file you wish to use.
-* Ensure the view created is panel view (one card)
+* Ensure the view created is panel view (one card).
 * Once created, add a new card.
-Select the manual card
+Select the manual card.
 * Delete file contents of the manual card.
 * Cut and paste the YAML file contents into the blank card and save.

-There is also a complete dashboard example dashboard.yml.
-Simply create a new dashboard, select the raw configuration editor.
+There is also a complete example dashboard.yml.
+Simply create a new dashboard and select the raw configuration editor.
 Delete any existing code and paste the entire script and save.
+**Note some of the individual views now require variables created in the dashboard. yml**

 ---

 ## 📋 Blueprint Overview